chinamike65/hugo-tuolesi/content/book3/book3en.md

 At the end of the line, the devotion to the wish is similar to that of the heart, both of which are to fulfill the wishes of this life.

-Therefore, we think that we have done a lot of good karma, but in fact it is not necessarily.
+Therefore, we think that we have generated a lot of good karma, but it is not necessarily so.

 In this way, for the sake of future generations, it is not enough to just ask the Three Jewels for help.
 You must also listen to the teachings of the Guru and the Three Jewels and do what they say.

 In the Collection of Judgments and Sentences it says:

-The Buddhas do not wash off sins with water, nor do they remove all sufferings with their hands.
+The Buddhas do not wash off sins with water,

+nor do they remove all sufferings with their hands.

-Unless you transfer the evidence to him, the truth of the Dharma will lead to liberation.
+Unless you transfer the evidence to him,

+the truth of the Dharma will lead to liberation.

 It means that the Buddha's compassion is the greatest.
 If the Buddha can wash away our sins and obstacles with water, or he can rescue us from samsara with his hands, or if the Buddha can give us his fruits, then The Buddha has done this a long time ago, so we don't have to suffer from samsara.